 Although chapter 9, like most of the book, is written as a fairly mechanical dialogue, it is actually very well done.
 It is balanced, not in the manner of Henry James in Todorov’s reading of The Turn of the Screw (1898), but on a higher level.
 As an experienced and curious writer of science fiction, Dick continually plays with the tools at his disposal and with the core ideas woven through all his novels.
 Valis is metafiction of a high calibre, wherein the writer knowingly exposes even his own real madness as one of many layers in the work, without ever coming across as a tedious Brechtian fiddler who merely finds illusionism gauche.

-I was shocked by how well Dick pulled this off since the ingredients are all bad; worse than James’s.
+I was shocked by how well Dick pulled this off since the ingredients are all worse than James’s.
 Most problematically, his assertions are egotistical.
 Among other things, Dick believed that Jesus’s return was imminent.
 To justify this assertion, he claimed that time had stopped in 70 CE and had only recently resumed, so that Jesus’s words in Matthew 16:28 could be both accurate and applicable to Dick’s own life.
 This concept is narcissistic: It associates Dick himself with events of cosmic importance, for no reason other than to make Dick himself important.
-He went so far as to assume that almost 2000 years of history was faked in a sort of grand conspiracy so that he would be important.
+He went so far as to assume that almost 2000 years of history was faked in a sort of grand conspiracy, just for the sake of his ego.